Top 10 foods you must try on a visit to Portugal

 Serradura (Portuguese dessert)

-Serradura is a typical Portuguese dessert and the name is often translated into sawdust pudding.
-This very typical dessert can be found in most restaurants, bakeries and cafes.
+Serradura is a typical Portuguese dessert and the name is often translated into ‘sawdust pudding’.
+It is a very common dessert found in almost every restaurant and in some bakeries and cafes.
 The original recipe is made from cream, condensed milk and crumbled mairie biscuits.
 However as tastes changed, the need for more flavours became necessary.
 Now you can get all different versions including Oreo flavour.

 There are also different varieties of the Serradura with similar ingredients, such as Baba de Camelo, which is an almond version and includes egg.